kanaria69/Mainecoco/README.md

-## Why do nurses carry around red crayons?
-Sometimes they need to draw blood.
+## Why did Sweden start painting barcodes on the sides of their battleships?
+So they could Scandinavian.